aws-solutions/qnabot-on-aws/docs/qa_summarization_with_LLM/README.md

 - *(for Kendra Fallback)* set `DefaultKendraIndexId` to the Index Id (a GUID) of your existing Kendra index containing ingested documents
 - *(for text passage queries)* set `QASummarizeApi` to SAGEMAKER LLM or LAMBDA (see  [Semantic Search using Text Embeddings](../semantic_matching_using_LLM_embeddings/README.md))
-- for `InstallLexResponseBots` choose `false` - if you don't plan to use Response bots, this speeds up teh stack installation.
+- for `InstallLexResponseBots` choose `false` - if you don't plan to use Response bots, this speeds up the stack installation.

 ![CFN Params](./images/CF_Params_SageMaker_LLM.png)